raspberrypilearning/dancing-unicorn-rainbow/en/step_7.md

 Create a `forever`{:class="blockcontrol"} loop and have your unicorn switch costumes with `next costume`{:class="blocklooks"}

 Unicorns are generally good dancers, so make sure you time your unicorn's dance to match the speed of your rainbow.
-You can use the `wait`{:class="blockcontrol"} block, but sure the wait time matches your rainbow wait time.
+You can use the `wait`{:class="blockcontrol"} block, but make sure the wait time matches your rainbow wait time.

 --- hints ---
 --- hint ---